 Jamie’s Review (taken from Abroad Reviews): I volunteered on the Sea Turtle conservation project via Green Life Volunteers and absolutely loved my experience.
 I was travelling alone, and was a bit worried about finding my way to the remote location where the Sea...read more

 Hailie - Age: 28, Nationality: USA, Projects: Organic Farming & Turtle Conservation Hailie's Review (taken from Abroad Reviews): Janina is a very helpful and passionate program coordinator.
-Upon my arrival to Puerto Jimenez, she took me around the town and helped...read more
+Upon my arrival to Puerto Jimenez, she took me around the town and helped me...read more

 Projects: Turtle Conservation & Dog/Cat Rescue.
 Age: 19.
 Country: Germany Valentina's Review: I have spent four months in Costa Rica and got to know five different volunteer jobs.
 My longest stay was with the organization GreenLifeVolunteers.
-I have first spent a...read more
+I have first spent a few...read more

 Lisa and Brenna (Mum and Daughter) - Ostional Turtle Conservation Internship.
 Aged: 17 (Brenna) and Lisa (55).
 Lisa's and Brenna's Review AND Video!
 My daughter and I had a wonderful time volunteering with Greenlife in Costa Rica as Turtle Conservation Interns.
 We...read more